danielharrell/open-eyes-lect-2017-18/Open.md

 an earth, then I would be truly open.
 But because I am truly closed, or again enclosed in openness, I only know an eye that sees a sun, a hand that feels an earth.
-The world is always my representation, never a reality apart; or again, a matter of seeming rather than being.
+The world is always my representation, never a reality apart.
+Or again, a matter of seeming rather than being.
 Yet to recognize this, on Schopenhauer's account, is the dawning of philosophical discernment.
-In other words, there is enough openness even when enclosed, enough substance in seeming, to make knowledge possible; and the knowledge possible is philosophical.
+In other words, there is enough openness even when enclosed, enough substance in seeming, to make knowledge possible.
+And the knowledge possible is philosophical.

-And we can generalize on Schopenhauer's account.
+We can generalize from Schopenhauer's account.
 For if we were truly open, we might infer, then there would be no seeming, only being.
 We would see things always as they are.
 But this, we could say, is how a god